creoapp/documentation/docs/drafts/PageSplit.md

 ![PageSplit custom](images/PageSplit3.png)

 ### Most important properties
-Several UI aspects can be configured in the `PageSplit` class but the `Display Mode`, and `Bar Color` are the most populars to be configured.
+Several UI aspects can be configured in the `PageSplit` class but the `Display Mode` and `Bar Color` are the most popular to be configured.
-- `Display Mode`: The visual configuration of a `PageSplit`, its behaviour changes with each device orientation and family (ie _iPad_ and _iPhone_).
+- `Display Mode`: The visual configuration of a `PageSplit`, its behavior changes with each device orientation and family (ie _iPad_ and _iPhone_).
 - `Bar Color`: The bar tint color

 ![PageSplit inspector](images/PageSplit_inspector.png)